 · 8,500 SF of water heating technologies in the form of a solar evacuated tube roof rack assembly combined with a 'facade' solar evacuated tube assembly installed on the South wall of the Main Waiting Lobby,

 · 24,000 square feet of solar cell photovoltaic (PV) panels will generate electricity to power MEP (mechanical, electrical, plumbing) systems throughout the building.
-Conservative calculations based on 10 percent system efficiency of PV solar array (allowing for overcast days over the period of a year) generate from a surface area of 24,000 SF of ‘high efficiency’ solar cells between 35,000 to 40,000 KWH of electrical energy output per day.
+Conservative calculations based on 10 percent system efficiency of PV solar array (allowing for overcast days over the period of a year) generate from a surface area of 24,000 SF of ‘high efficiency’ solar cells between 20,000 to 30,000 KWH of electrical energy output per day.
+PV array per the NREL PVWatts Calculator will produce 9,313,117 kWh per year with an estimated energy value of $1,059,833.
 Battery storage units will supply power at night and when extra power is needed.
 Surplus power will be rerouted out and sold to the local power company generating payback revenue.

 · Outdoor air delivery monitoring; the steep pitch of the civic center entrance hall greenhouse roof, and the saw-tooth skylight over the Main Waiting Lobby aids natural ventilation of heat in summer, though sensor controlled vents at the clerestory.
 Other sensors activate filtered glass to control light and radiation or open glazed vents of the electrochromic glass curtain wall system to allow fresh air infiltration for cooling.